salvinoto/nextjs-better-auth-prisma/README.md

 # Better Auth Next js example

-This is an example of how to use Better Auth with Next.
+This is an example of how to use Better Auth with NextJS, Prisma, Hono, and Stripe.

 **Implements the following features:**
 Email & Password .
 Social Sign-in .
 Passkeys .
 Email Verification .
 Password Reset .
 Two Factor Authentication .
 Profile Update .
 Session Management .
 Organization, Members and Roles
+Subscription Management with Stripe for Organizations and Users individually.
+Hono for API, with RPC for easy type safety on throughout application, with abiliy to call any API endpoint from any part of the application, or outside source.

 ## How to run